vrize-india/Playwright_Java_Automation/README.md

-# Tonic AI Based Playwright Cucumber Automation Framework
+# Vrize AI Based Playwright Cucumber Automation Framework

 This project is a Test Automation Framework built with **Playwright Java**, **Serenity**, and **TestNG**, following the Page Object Model (POM) design pattern.
 It supports Web, Mobile, and API testing, and is designed for extensibility and maintainability.